 Don’t bite off more than you can chew

-Campaigns officer, Sophie Gordon has been a vegan for the past three years.
+Campaigns officer, Sophie Gordon has been a vegan for the past four years.
 She said: “don’t feel you have to do it all at once; you can do it gradually.
 It took me five years to go full vegan.
 I started off just choosing a vegan option at a café if there was one, and cooking more vegan food at home."

-Cherry Allen, Cycling UK's campaigns information officer started out by first becoming vegetarian at the age of 15 before switching to veganism ten years ago.
+Cherry Allen, Cycling UK's campaigns information officer started out by first becoming vegetarian at the age of 15 before switching to veganism just over ten years ago.
 "I got to veganism by first becoming a vegetarian, it's a good first step."

 Don’t rely on substitutes